spatialos/gdk-for-unity/docs/modules/player-lifecycle/basic-player-creation.md

 By default, the module sends a player creation request as soon as the client-worker instance connects to SpatialOS.
 The server-worker instance which receives the request spawns a [SpatialOS entity]({{urlRoot}}/reference/glossary#spatialos-entity) to represent the player.
 It then deletes the player entity after multiple consecutive unsuccessful [heartbeats]({{urlRoot}}/modules/player-lifecycle/heartbeating).

-To set-up this functionality:

-1. Set up your worker connector.
-1. Define the entity template for your player entities.
-1. Configure what entity template to use for player creation.

 ## Set up your worker connector

 You need to add the underlying player lifecycle systems to your worker.
 Open your [`WorkerConnector` implementations]({{urlRoot}}/reference/workflows/monobehaviour/creating-workers) and add one of the following lines to the `HandleWorkerConnectionEstablished` method.